currawong-project/caw/examples/examples.md

 and then assigns initial gain values to each individual channel.
 If a scalar value was given instead of a list (e.g. `igain0:0.8`) then the scalar value would be assigned to all channels

+TODO:
+- Document the use of the variable description attribute `mult_ref` to automatically expand `igain` to the same 'mult' cardinality of `in`.
+Notice that `args:{ igain_:0.25 }` will automatically set the input gain of all channels of all `igain` variables to 0.25.

 ### Example 09: Polyphonic subnet

 This example introduces the __poly__ construct.
 In previous examples when the